Sonic hedgehog protein: Tooth development

-SHH plays a very important role in organogenesis and, most importantly, craniofacial development.
+SHH plays an important role in organogenesis and, most importantly, craniofacial development.
 Being that SHH is a signaling molecule, it primarily works by diffusion along a concentration gradient, affecting cells in different manners.
 In early tooth development, SHH is released from the primary enamel knot—a signaling center—to provide positional information in both a lateral and planar signaling pattern in tooth development and regulation of tooth cusp growth.
 SHH in particular is needed for growth of epithelial cervical loops, where the outer and inner epitheliums join and form a reservoir for dental stem cells.
 After the primary enamel knots are apoptosed, the secondary enamel knots are formed.
 The secondary enamel knots secrete SHH in combination with other signaling molecules to thicken the oral ectoderm and begin patterning the complex shapes of the crown of a tooth during differentiation and mineralization.
 In a knockout gene model, absence of SHH is indicative of holoprosencephaly.
 However, SHH activates downstream molecules of Gli2 and Gli3.
 Mutant Gli2 and Gli3 embryos have abnormal development of incisors that are arrested in early tooth development as well as small molars.